astroveny/aws-bootcamp-cruddur-2023/journal/week2.md

 <img  alt="image" src="https://user-images.githubusercontent.com/91587569/221942102-c2e51f02-a14d-4156-be7e-af7a9d874dc8.png">

 - Go to "**New Query**" on the left navigation menu then click on "**Run Query**"
-- **Raw Data** tab will list all the recent resuest or events from the backend app
+- **Raw Data** tab will list all the recent requests or events from the backend app
 <img  alt="image" src="https://user-images.githubusercontent.com/91587569/221943056-bb346d08-8855-4dcc-aef0-f27402990454.png">

 ---------------------------------------------